visionof2030-pixel/Test3/README.md

 const SAMPLE_QUESTIONS = [
     {
         id: 1,
-        type: "قواعد",
+        type: "grammar",
         difficulty: "medium",
         text: "Choose the correct sentence structure:",
-        options: [
+        options: {
-            { id: "a", text: "She go to work by bus every day." }, { id: "b", text: "She goes to work by bus every day." }, { id: "c", text: "She going to work by bus every day." }, { id: "d", text: "She is go to work by bus every day." }
+            "a": "She go to work by bus every day.", "b": "She goes to work by bus every day.", "c": "She going to work by bus every day.", "d": "She is go to work by bus every day."
-        ],
+        },
         correct_answer: "b",
         explanation: "With third person singular (she/he/it), we add 's' to the verb in present simple tense."
     },
     {
         id: 2,
-        type: "فهم قراءة",
+        type: "reading",
-        difficulty: "easy",
+        difficulty: "medium",
         text: "Read the following email excerpt: 'Please submit the quarterly report by Friday EOD.
 The meeting with stakeholders is scheduled for next Monday.'
 When is the deadline for the report?",
-        options: [
+        options: {
-            { id: "a", text: "Next Monday" },
+            "a": "Next Monday",
-            { id: "b", text: "Friday end of day" },
+            "b": "Friday end of day",
-            { id: "c", text: "Tomorrow" },
+            "c": "Tomorrow",
-            { id: "d", text: "End of this month" }
+            "d": "End of this month"
-        ],
+        },
         correct_answer: "b",
         explanation: "EOD stands for 'End of Day', so the deadline is Friday end of day."
     },
     {
         id: 3,
-        type: "مفردات",
+        type: "vocabulary",
         difficulty: "hard",
         text: "What is the meaning of 'to leverage' in a business context?",
-        options: [
+        options: {
-            { id: "a", text: "To avoid something" },
+            "a": "To avoid something",
-            { id: "b", text: "To use something to maximum advantage" }, { id: "c", text: "To reduce costs" },
+            "b": "To use something to maximum advantage", "c": "To reduce costs",
-            { id: "d", text: "To delegate tasks" }
+            "d": "To delegate tasks"
-        ],
+        },
         correct_answer: "b",
         explanation: "In business, 'to leverage' means to use something (like resources or relationships) to gain an advantage."
     }